okami101/vuetify-admin/docs/guide/data-providers.md

 ### Translatable resources

-In case of a [translatable resource](i18n.md#resource-translation), Vtec Admin will add an additional `locale` property into `params` object.
+In case of a [translatable resource](i18n.md#resource-translation), Vuetify Admin will add an additional `locale` property into `params` object.
 It's up to you to push this locale context to your API server inside your provider.
 For instance you can just add a new `locale` parameter in API query string as next : `/books/1?locale=fr`.
 Then it's the backend to do the remaining job, i.e. fetching the targeted field locale in case of resource reading, or save the text field on targeted locale in case of resource creating/editing.

 ## Laravel Data Provider

-[Laravel Data Provider](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/data/laravel.js) is one of the available data provider that implements previous contract.
+[Laravel Data Provider](https://github.com/okami101/vuetify-admin/blob/master/packages/admin/src/providers/data/laravel.js) is one of the available data provider that implements previous contract.
 You can use it as a base example for implementing yours.
 If you use standard REST API protocol, only few lines has to be changed, mainly for GET_LIST part and error handling.

-This provider is intended to be use by official [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package as [explained on Laravel guide](laravel.md).
+This provider is intended to be use by official [Laravel Vuetify Admin](https://github.com/okami101/laravel-vuetify-admin) composer package as [explained on Laravel guide](laravel.md).

 ::: tip EXISTING LARAVEL PROJECT
 You can even use it easily without official package if you use [Laravel Query Builder](https://github.com/spatie/laravel-query-builder) which is the perfect package for implementing api resource browsing, mainly for list pages and data iterator component.
 All rest of crud operations are standard Laravel CRUD operations.